Streaming Pre-processing API

 HelperReturnsBest when …

-preprocess_corpus_streamingChannel{PreprocessBundle}You want back-pressure inside a training loop.
+preprocess_corpus_streamingChannel{PreprocessBundle}You want bounded prefetch plus back-pressure inside a training loop.

 preprocess_corpus_streaming_chunksVector{PreprocessBundle}You prefer materialised chunks (e.g. GPU sharding).